 But Alan interrupted him.
 “It’s a deal.”

 He raised his glass.
-“Let’s see if there are some things about each other we don’t know, after four years.”
-Then he added in a more somber tone, “soon it’ll be too late to get to know each other better anyway.”
+“Let’s see if there are some things about each other we still don’t know, after our long ‘sentence’ together in Cleveland’s most deadbeat high school.”

 “I feel I know you all well.”
 Carrie fumbled after another soda on the table since there was no more cola.